NataliaMolinaR/NataliaMolinaR/README.md

 Hi there👋!
 My name is Natalia and I'm from Venezuela.

-Thank's for view my work!
-Happy to recieve any feedback!
+Thank's for view my works!
+Happy to receive any feedback!

 ### What I currently learning 🌱?